FedericoCalonge/TweetMaster/README.md

 # PDI-TweetMaster
 >This RESTful API is a college's project, so expect mediocre code and a lot of to-do's.
 >
->Autores: Federico Calonge, Juan David, Gabriel Torrandella
+>Autores: Federico Calonge, Juan David, Gabriel Torrandella.
 >
->Profesor: Juan Lagostena
+>Profesor: Juan Lagostena.

 ## Setting Up TweetMaster